Statistics (STAT)

 STAT 7335.
 Statistics II: Linear Modeling.

-This course is a study of the formulation and statistical methodologies for fitting linear models.
-Topics include the general linear hypothesis, least-squares estimation, Gauss-Markov theorem, assessment of model fit, effects of departures from assumptions, model design, and criteria for selection of optimal regression models.
+This course examines the formulation, theory, and application of linear statistical models at the doctoral level.
+Topics include least‑squares estimation, the general linear hypothesis, the Gauss–Markov theorem, assessment of model fit, effects of departures from model assumptions, model design, and criteria for selection of optimal regression models.
+Emphasis is placed on statistical inference for model parameters and on understanding the theoretical properties of estimators.
+Analytical derivations are integrated with applied analysis to support research applications.
 Prerequisite: MATH 7325 or STAT 7325 with a grade of "B" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.